Reputation Management: What You Need To Know

 Encourage Reviews & Feedback

 In the world of marketing and PR, honesty and transparency are pivotal to a company’s reputation.
-Whether you sell products on an eCommerce website or install HVAC systems in customer’s homes and businesses, encouraging reviews and feedback of your products or services is essential for building your company’s reputation.
+Whether you sell products on an eCommerce website or install HVAC systems in customer’s homes, encouraging reviews and feedback of your products or services is essential for building your company’s reputation.

-Take a step back and think of your company from a prospective customer’s viewpoint.
+Take a step back and think of your business from a potential customer’s viewpoint.
 You’re looking for products/services that fit your needs.
 You have a budget you need to stay within and you’re unsure about whether choosing this company over a competitor is the right choice.
-If you’re like many customers in this position, you’re going to research and learn as much about this company as you can.
+Many customers find themselves in this position and the statistics surrounding reviews are hard to ignore.

 Promote Great PR